About the author

 That’s exactly what got me back into my system after the SMB update drama.

-Tip: If your NAS sits in a dark corner or rack, a small flashlight makes it much easier to find the RESET button.
+Tip: If your NAS sits in a dark corner or on a dark rack, a small flashlight makes it much easier to find the RESET button.

 For password recovery using Synology’s reset procedure, the practical answer is that the password will temporarily be blank so you can sign in and set a new one.
 Synology’s guidance commonly instructs logging in as admin with an empty password after the reset.